liquidtoon01/cex-stock-qty-checker/README.md

 ![Screenshot of notifications](image-4.PNG)

-And to get a summary of what is in stock and where locally
+And to get a summary.

 ![summary of what is currently in stock](image-2.png)